-Line 60 Interest income on state and local bonds and obligations (but not those of New York State or its local governments) - Enter any interest income on obligations of other states or political subdivisions of those states that the fiduciary received or that was credited to the fiduciary during 1996 that was not included in the fiduciary's federal adjusted gross income.
 This includes interest income on state and local bonds (but not those of New York State and local governments within the state), interest and dividend income on tax-exempt bond mutual funds and tax-exempt money market funds that invest in obligations of states other than New York (section 612(b)(1) of the Tax Law).

-Line 61 State, local and foreign income taxes including unincorporated business taxes deducted on federal fiduciary return - All state, local and foreign income taxes including unincorporated business taxes deducted on the federal fiduciary return are to be added back on line 61 with the exception of state income taxes imposed upon or paid by the S corporation to another state, political subdivision of another state or the District of Columbia and the New York City nonresident earnings tax to the extent that the tax exceeds the tax computed as if the rates were 0.25% of wages subject to tax and 0.375% of net earnings from self-employment subject to tax.
+Line 65 State, local and foreign income taxes including unincorporated business taxes deducted on federal fiduciary return

+All state, local and foreign income taxes including unincorporated business taxes deducted on the federal fiduciary return are to be added back on line 65 with the exception of state income taxes imposed upon or paid by the S corporation to another state, political subdivision of another state or the District of Columbia and the New York City nonresident earnings tax to the extent that the tax exceeds the tax computed as if the rates were 0.25% of wages subject to tax and 0.375% of net earnings from self-employment subject to tax.

-Line 62 Some additions that are not as common as those identified individually on Form IT-205 are reported on line 62 as other additions.
+Line 66 Some additions that are not as common as those identified individually on Form IT-205 are reported on line 66 as other additions.
 The requirement for these additions to federal taxable income are provided for in New York Tax Law section 612(b).

-Identify any of the following additions (below and on page 7) that apply to the estate or trust by writing an item number (A-1 through A-15) and the amount of each addition in the white area on line 62.
-Enter the total amount of these other additions on line 62.
+Identify any of the following additions (below and on page 9) that apply to the estate or trust by writing an item number (A-1 through A-15) and the amount of each addition in the white area on line 66.
+Enter the total amount of these other additions on line 66.

-A-1 Investment income from certain obligations of U.S. government agencies or affiliations -

-Federal laws specifically exempt investment income from certain obligations of U.S. government agencies or affiliations from federal taxation but not from state taxation.
-If, during 1996, the estate or trust received or was credited with any interest or dividend income from any United States authority, commission or instrumentality that federal laws exempt from federal income tax but do not exempt state income tax, and if the estate or trust did not include that income in figuring its federal taxable income (as it should not have), then include that income on line 62.
+A-1 Investment income from certain obligations of U.S. government agencies or affiliations - Federal laws specifically exempt investment income from certain obligations of U.S. government agencies or affiliations from federal taxation but not from state taxation.
+If, during 1997, the estate or trust received or was credited with any interest or dividend income from any United States authority, commission or instrumentality that federal laws exempt from federal income tax but do not exempt from state income tax, then include that income on line 66.
 If the estate or trust is uncertain whether a particular federal bond or obligation is subject to state income tax, contact the New York State Tax Department at the number on the back cover of these instructions.

-A-2 Interest expense on loans used to buy obligations exempt from New York State tax, amortized bond premium on bonds that are exempt from New York State tax and other expenses relating to the production of income exempt from New York State tax - If the estate's or trust's federal taxable income includes a deduction for interest expense used to buy bonds, obligations or securities whose interest income is taxable for federal purposes but is exempt from New York State tax, then include that interest expense on line 62.
+A-2 Interest expense on loans used to buy obligations exempt from New York State tax, amortized bond premium on bonds that are exempt from New York State tax and other expenses relating to the production of income exempt from New York State tax

+If the estate's or trust's federal taxable income includes a deduction for interest expense used to buy bonds, obligations or securities whose interest income is taxable for federal purposes but is exempt from New York State tax, then include that interest expense on line 66.

-If the estate's or trust's federal taxable income includes a deduction for the amortization of bond premiums on bonds whose interest income is taxable for federal purposes but exempt from New York State tax, then include that amortized premium on line 62.
+If the estate's or trust's federal taxable income included a deduction for the amortization of bond premiums on bonds whose interest income is taxable for federal purposes but exempt from New York State tax, then include that amortized premium on line 66.